 Accessibility Needs

 If you’re building an addition or need a bedroom for someone in a wheelchair, factor ADA guidelines into the design choices.
 These guidelines can stipulate recommended hallway width, doorway width, and space for turning and moving wheelchairs.
-The ideal turning radius is 5 feet.
+The ideal turning radius is 5 feet for wheelchair access.

 Our Conclusion